Joel-Singh/denison-snake-programming-competition/README.md

 like Chess, computing the logic for this game should not reach anywhere near these limits unless you accidentally have an infinite loop.

+Can I use the standard cpp library?

+Yes, except for parts that obviously don't make sense such as network or IO.
+Also, you may not use `std::srand`, this is done already in main, just use `std::rand`.

 # Attributions

 I was heavily inspired by Sebastian Lague's [Chess Challenge](https://github.com/SebLague/Chess-Challenge) and this idea for two player snake was taken from one of his [unfinished projects.](https://youtu.be/kIMHRQWorkE?t=711)